ModernizationDigital/playbook-3/_playbook/choose-your-approach.md

 ### Technology Strategy

-consider incrementally adding technology as the need arises.
+Lift & Shift options, might offer momentum in terms of quick wins, and learnings with minimal effort.
+Consider incrementally adding technology as the need arises.